dwarvesf/playground/_memo/estimation-in-agile.md

   - agile
 title: Estimation In Agile
 date: 2016-02-12
-description: null
+description: Estimation (or estimating) is the process of finding an estimate, or approximation, which is a value that is usable for some purpose even if input data may be incomplete, uncertain, or unstable.
 authors: null
 menu: memo
 type: null
 hide_frontmatter: false
+hide_title: false
 ---

 **Estimation** (or **estimating**) is the process of finding an **estimate**, or approximation, which is a value that is usable for some purpose even if input data may be incomplete, uncertain, or unstable.

-The value is nonetheless usable because it is derived from the best information available. [[1]](https://piemapping.atlassian.net/wiki/spaces/EN/pages/37486626/Estimations#Estimations-source-1)
+The value is nonetheless usable because it is derived from the best information available. [[1](https://piemapping.atlassian.net/wiki/spaces/EN/pages/37486626/Estimations#Estimations-source-1)]

 ## Estimation units
 In our workflow we use two different units that are explained below.